Divergence function of the braided Thompson group: Abstract

 \section{Abstract}

 We prove that the braided Thompson group $BV$ has a linear divergence function.
-By the work of Dru{\c{t}}u, Mozes, and Sapir, this leads none of asymptotic cones of $BV$ has a cut-point.
+By the work of Dru{\c{t}}u, Mozes, and Sapir, this implies none of asymptotic cones of $BV$ has a cut-point.